jkk2000/Mnist_kaggle/README.md

 Using this network I have been able to achieve anaccuracy of 0.99335, and a position of 664

-Which is pretty cool considering its non a CNN.
+Which is pretty cool considering its not a CNN.